Defense of Doctoral Dissertations

-In the period between the defensible copy of the dissertation being distributed to the committee and the Graduate School and the dissertation defense, it is appropriate for the student to make further minor revisions of the dissertation.
-If all changes are minor ones, then the student should simply keep a list of these changes which can be distributed to the committee a day or two before the defense.
+In the period between the defensible copy of the dissertation being distributed to the committee and the Graduate School and the dissertation defense, it is appropriate for the student to make minor revisions to the dissertation.
+If all changes are minor then the student should simply keep a list of these changes which can be distributed to the committee a day or two before the defense.
 However, if any change is not so minor, it would be a good idea to distribute a new copy of the dissertation to the committee as soon as possible before the defense.

 6. Dissertation Defense

-The first part of the defense is and oral presentation of the dissertation research (up to 50 minutes) and is open to the public.
+The first part of the defense is an oral presentation of the dissertation research (up to 50 minutes) and is open to the public.
 After a brief session of questions from the general public, they are excused and the defense committee remains to question the student further on the dissertation.

 7. Post-defense version to the Graduate School

 The defense committee may approve the dissertation as is, or subject to certain revisions being made in the dissertation; this is indicated on the appropriate part of the dissertation defense form.
 (It is hoped that any major errors of a catastrophic nature would have been noted well before the defense.)
 In either case, the committee members sign the dissertation defense form, though there are invariably a few minor changes to be made in the dissertation after the defense.
 It is the responsibility of the dissertation advisor to see that the student carries out these changes satisfactorily.

 Students are advised to defend their dissertations at least one week before the deadline, to allow time for making the changes called for by the defense committee.

 Students should consult with the Director of Graduate Studies as soon as practical regarding their anticipated defense date.
 Since the Director is often a member of the dissertation defense committee, he or she may be constrained by other obligations which may force a change in the defense date from what the student desires.

 8. Final Version